search-rug/doc-as-code-single-case-experiment/README.md

 This scenario illustrates how the ICDs, by becoming the actual 'single source of truth' for interfacing-related activities, could be used to foresee potential issues as interfaces evolve over time.
 In particular, it shows how, by keeping track of the documents' lifecycle and dependencies between them, it could detect and notify when an ICD might require a revision (e.g., when one of the ICDs referenced by it has been updated), or when a software artifact derived form it (by means of code generation) is outdated.

-In this scenario you will assume the role of a developer, who will work with a code base that will use the specifications given by the ICDs (the one with the register map definitions, from now on referred to as document A).
+In this scenario you will assume the role of a developer, who will work with a codebase that will use the specifications given by the ICDs (the one with the register map definitions, from now on referred to as document A).

 1. Clone the C/CMake codebase from [this repository](https://gitlab.com/hcadavid/icd-aware-build-script) in a local directory (a different one from the one where the sources of the documents are).
 This codebase depends on the headers generated by the ICD, so go to the document and use the button below the register map (Copy header's file location) to copy the URL where the header corresponding to such register map is located.
 Use wget or curl to download the header in the directory of the codebase (according to the previous steps, it should be called 'turboencarbulator.h'.

 ![](copy-header-url.gif)

 2. Edit the CMakeList.txt file.
-As you can see, this script (besides building the make file), checks a SHA-256-checksum of the header agains an online checksum (the one of the most recent available online).
+As you can see, this script (besides building the make file), checks a SHA-256-checksum of the header against an online checksum (the one of the most recent available online).
 To make the versioning self-checking work, you just need to set the value of the variable TURBOENCARBULATOR_LATEST_CHECKSUM accordingly.
 You can copy the URL of the most recent header's checksum with the other button below the registers map (Copy header's checksum file location).

 ```